Accessibility Statement

 Non-accessible content

-If you need information in an alternative format such as accessible PDF, large print, easy read, audio recording or braille please contact our involvement team by email at involve.blackcountry@nhs.net or call 0121 612 1447.
+If you need information in an alternative format such as accessible PDF, large print, easy read, audio recording or braille please contact our communications team by email at comms.blackcountry@nhs.net.
 We’ll consider your request and get back to you in five working days.

 If you cannot view the maps on our contact or events pages, please call us for directions.